-As of September 30, 2021, GSA was committed to various non-cancelable operating leases covering office space and warehouse storage facilities maintained by PBS and paid from the FBF.
+As of September 30, 2022, GSA was committed to various non-cancelable operating leases covering office space and warehouse storage facilities maintained by PBS and paid from the FBF.
 Many of these leases contain escalation clauses tied to inflation, tax increases, and renewal options.
-The following are schedules of future minimum rental payments required under leases that have non-cancelable terms in excess of one year and under capital leases, together with the present value of the future minimum lease payments.
-For the present value of future minimum lease payments under capital leases, the full balance will have funding made available in the year the payment is due:
+The following is the schedule of future minimum rental payments required under leases that have non-cancelable terms in excess of 1 year.